kata-containers/kata-containers/src/agent/README.md

 ### Build from Source
 The rust-agent needs to be built statically and linked with `musl`

-> **Note:** skip this step for ppc64le, the build scripts explicitly use glibc for ppc64le.
+> **Note:** skip this step for ppc64le, the build scripts explicitly use gnu for ppc64le.

 ```bash
 $ arch=$(uname -m)